 Year 9 is a bridging year between Key Stage 3 and 4.
 While we retain the creativity and breadth of the Key Stage 3 curriculum, we focus on consolidating the skills required for the beginning of the GCSE curriculum in Year 10.
 We begin the year with an intensive and whole text exploration of Shakespeare’s Romeo and Juliet and later examine George Orwell’s Animal Farm.
 These units are marked against the GCSE criteria for literature and prepare the student for their study of our chosen GCSE texts.

-Similarly, the Non-Fiction units are geared towards persuasive writing and writing for real audiences which will prepare students for the types of tasks required for the Language GCSE.
-Students also spend a term working on Dystopian writing, teaching them to write creatively within a certain genre, building on the work of the Gothic and Detective creating writing units at KS3.
+Similarly, the Non-Fiction units are geared towards persuasive writing and exploring conflicting opinion which will prepare students for the types of tasks required for the Language GCSE.
+Students also spend a term working on Dystopian writing, teaching them to write creatively within a certain genre, building on the work of the Gothic and Crime creating writing units at KS3.
 Towards the end of the year, we begin our transition to the study of GCSE content through the introduction and teaching of a selection of the poems on the GCSE Power and Conflict Poetry Anthology.
 In the last half term, students then develop their speech writing skills and present a speech which will count towards the spoken language element of their English Language GCSE.

-Our varied and challenging Key Stage 4 course equips students with the skills and knowledge they need in order to achieve both their English Language and English Literature GCSE qualifications, for which our exam board is AQA.
+Our varied and challenging Key Stage 4 course focusses on the big ideas that all the texts we read and explore raise.
+This focus on exploring the big ideas ensures that students are engaged in the meaningful questions that life raises while they are being equipped with the skills and knowledge they need to achieve their desired outcomes for their English Language and English Literature GCSE qualifications.
+Our exam board is AQA.

 We organise our Key Stage 4 content along a spiral curriculum in which we cover all the Literature texts and Language Exam skills in Year 10 and then return to them in Year 11, allowing us much more time to focus on recalling knowledge and teaching the exam writing skills in more depth.